roga11/gabrielrodriguez.github.io/_pages/research.md

 **Identification Through Heteroskedasticity Using Multiple Structural Change Tests** with Pierre Perron

+**MNbreaks: An R Package for Estimating and Testing Multiple Structural Changes in Multivariate Linear Regression Models** with Zhongjun Qu

 **Simulation and Stress Testing of Large Value Payment Systems**, with Jorge Cruz Lopez